 The historical roots of Good Samaritan laws are found in the Christian Bible.
 In the book of Luke, there’s a parable of a man who was assaulted and robbed by bandits and then left for dead on the side of the road.

 The story goes as follows:

 While the priest and the Levite chose to provide no aid to the man, the Samaritan (called such because he was from Samaria) provided care for the injured man, even though Samaritans were mortal enemies of the Jews (Jesus’ audience).

 In the legal world, a Good Samaritan is an individual who helps another injured person outside of their job and without the aim of receiving compensation or a reward.

-Each state defines a Good Samaritan slightly differently, but most Good Samaritan laws (including Georgia’s) have 2 things in common:
+Each state defines a Good Samaritan slightly differently, but most Good Samaritan laws (including Georgia’s) have two things in common:

 - The rescuer wasn’t compensated.
 Generally, this means that the rescuer is not to receive any kind of gift or reward from the injured person.